 There are several design elements, known as formal elements, that all photographers should be aware of when thinking about their image compositions

-Formal elements are visual features, that when applied in composition, have the potential to transform simple subjects into great shots.
+Formal elements are visual features that, when applied, have the potential to transform simple subjects into great shots.

 - Shape & Form

-Paying attention to the formal elements will bring order to your compositions - and will also help you emphasise the most critical aspects of the shot.
+Paying attention to the formal elements will bring order to your compositions and help you emphasise the most critical aspects of the shot.

-Many of the world's most successful photographers base their images around the formal elements, and having a good understanding of them is essential to developing your photography skills.
+Many of the world's most successful photographers base their images around formal elements, and understanding them is essential to developing your photography skills.

 This guide will help you familiarise yourself with the formal elements.
-And together with stunning visual examples from the Picfair community - will show you where and how you can use them in your image compositions.
+And together with stunning visual examples from the Picfair community, will show you where and how to use them in your image compositions.

-Lines are a great starting point when thinking about formal elements as they can be found almost everywhere.
+Lines are a great starting point when thinking about formal elements, as they are almost everywhere.

-Start off by looking for lines in your composition that can guide the viewer through your shot, or to a specific focal point.
+Start by looking for lines in your composition that can guide the viewer through your shot or to a specific focal point.
 These are known as leading lines.

 You can also add lines to your scene by creating entirely new ones.
-For example, you can use a slow shutter speed to create light streaks when photographing moving traffic.
-You can learn more about this technique with our dedicated guide on long exposure photography.
+For example, when photographing moving traffic, you can use a slow shutter speed to create a light trail.
+Learn more about this technique with our dedicated guides to long-exposure photography.

 2 Shape & Form

-When referring to shape in photography, this usually means a 2D outline of a subject.
-Whereas form is referring to a shape that takes on more of a 3D appearance.
-For the purpose of this article, we've put these two together as one formal element.
+Regarding shape in photography, this usually means a 2D subject outline.
+In contrast, form refers to a shape with a more 3D appearance.
+We've put these two together for this video as one formal element.

 Effectively representing shape and form in your compositions can turn objects, landscapes and figures into defined, striking focal points.
-By using a range of lighting techniques, such as backlighting, silhouettes, and also paying attention shadows, will help elevate the shapes and forms in your shot.
+Using various lighting techniques, such as backlighting, silhouettes, and paying attention to shadows, will help elevate the shapes and forms in your shot.

 Symmetry and repetition make interesting photographic subjects.
 And when you start looking, you’ll see a surprising amount of patterns around you in the natural and built environment.